marcsnvv/new-portfolio/src/pages/blogs/reverse-engineering-tmpt-captcha.md

 ---

-*This analysis is for educational and research purposes only.
-Always respect terms of service and applicable laws when conducting security research.*
+## Disclaimer

+*This package is unofficial and not affiliated with Amazon or AWS.
+Use it responsibly and in accordance with Ticketmaster's terms of service.*